PX4/PX4-user_guide/en/config/actuators.md

      For DShot output, this is not required <!-- any, or just the minimum check? -->
      :::
 3. Increase the slider value to a level where you can verify that the motor is spinning in the correct direction and that it would give a positive thrust in the expected direction.
-   - The expected thrust direction can vary by vehicle type, for example in multicopters the thrust should always point upwards, while in a fixed wing vehicle the thrust will push the vehicle forwards.
+   - The expected thrust direction can vary by vehicle type.
+     For example in multicopters the thrust should always point upwards, while in a fixed wing vehicle the thrust will push the vehicle forwards.
    - For VTOL, thrust should point upwards when the Tilt Servo is at 0 degrees as defined the [Tilt Servo Convention](#motor-tilt-servos-conceptual).
      Testing of the [Tilt Servo](#tilt-servo-testing) is covered below as well.
    - If thrust is in the wrong direction, you may need to [reverse the motors](#reversing-motors).